konkor/cpufreq/docs/index.md

 * CPU Frequency monitoring;
 * CPU Governor management;
 * CPU Frequency speed limits;
-* CPU Boost supporting;
+* CPU Boost support;
-* CPU Power on/off supporting;
+* CPU Power on/off support;
-* Saving/Restoring settings;
+* Back-Up and Restore settings;
 * User Profiles;
-* More.
+* And More!

 # TIPS
-## A Few Reasons Why You Should Not Want To Use Single Core For _powersaving mode_:
+## A Few Reasons Why You Should Not Use Single Core For _powersaving mode_:
-* Modern OS/kernel works better on multi-core architectures.
+* Moderns OS/kernel work better on multi-core architectures.
-* You need at least 1 core for a foreground application and 1 for the background system services.
+* You need at least 1 core for a foreground application and 1 for background system services.
-* Linux Kernel is changing CPU cores to avoid overheating, thermal throttle and to balance system loading.
+* Linux Kernel switches between CPU cores to avoid overheating, CPU thermal throttling and to balance system load.
-* Many CPUs have enabled Hyper-Threading (HT) technology.
-So there is no big sense to run 0.5 physical CPU core.
+* Many CPUs have Hyper-Threading (HT) technology enabled by default.
+So there is no reason to run half of a physical CPU core.
 * ...